"On the Rainy River" & "Enemies"

 6. Explain the significance of the Rainy River fishing trip?

-Write one paragraph analysing the use of this passage as a device within the chapter.
+Write one paragraph analysing the use of the passage about the Armour meatpacking plant as a device within the chapter.

-- analysis of the the reason why O'Brien included this passage.
+4. analysis of the evidence and a discussion at to the reason why O'Brien included this passage and the intended effect on the reader.

 timer